go-aah/docs/getting-started.md

 It is easy to start and work with aah framework.
 Let's make sure you have [Go environment ready](prerequisites.html).

-Here you will be learning-
+Here you will be learning:

 * [Installing aah framework and CLI tool](#installing-aah-framework-and-cli-tool)
 * [Verifying your aah installation](#verify-your-aah-installation)